Ski Trip Cost Split Calculator

 Why is it important to split ski trip costs fairly?

 Splitting ski trip costs fairly is crucial for maintaining harmony within the group and preventing financial misunderstandings or resentments.
 Clear communication and a transparent cost-sharing plan ensure everyone feels their contributions are equitable.
-This calculator helps achieve fairness by itemizing expenses and dividing them equally, or according to agreed-upon percentages, which fosters a positive group dynamic throughout the trip.
+This calculator helps achieve fairness by itemizing expenses and dividing them equally, which fosters a positive group dynamic throughout the trip.

 What is the average cost of a ski trip per person?